St. Augustine Grass Stenotaphrum secundatum

 -

-St. Augustine Grass is a spreading turf grass that is native to the southeastern U.S.A. as well as South America and Africa.
-It is found in marshes, roadsides, and lawns.
+It is commonly used as pasture grass and also grown as a lawn.
 This plant is heat tolerant and mildly drought tolerant.
-There are many cultivars of this plant available.
-This plant spreads by rhizomes and if used as lawn grass (as it commonly is), it rarely needs mowing.
-It is sold by turf or plugs and rarely propagates by seed.
+There are several cultivars of this plant available.
+This plant spreads by rhizomes and, if used as lawn grass, will rarely need mowing.
+It is sold as sod or plugs and is rarely propagated by seed.

 - See this plant in the following landscapes:

-- Coastal Rain Garden Coastal Foundation Garden Coastal Foundation- Tropical
+- Coastal Foundation Garden Coastal Garden - Tropical

 - Cultivars / Varieties: